 Getting Around The Farm

 It is important to remember that the site of the farms is quite large – covering several acres.
 It is possible to stroll around the site and amble from location to location.
 However, you may want to take advantage of the free shuttle bus that loops around the site.
 You can hop on and hop off as you wander around the farms.
-On our first visit there a few years ago, I set off with two toddlers and no buggy.
+On our first visit there many years ago, I set off with two toddlers and no buggy.
 Not a good idea!
 For little legs, there’s a lot of walking so make sure you plan for this if you have small children with you.

 There are toilets at the ticket office/shop where you start the tour and also at the large farmhouse in the middle of the site.

 From magnificent workhorses to pigs, hens and cows, you will find plenty of farm animals for company on your visit.
 Wild rabbits abound on the grassy slopes and a petting farm will be a hit for the younger visitors.

 If you are travelling with young children, there is a lovely little playground at the far side of the site.
 This is a great spot to take a break (for the adults!) and return back to the 21st century momentarily.

 A great thing about the Muckross Traditional Farms is that you are getting a healthy dose of fresh air in between each attraction.
 Granted, the shuttle bus can take you along some of the way, but it is lovely to stroll between the farmhouses and along the rural laneways of the farms.

 Although it is situated only minutes from the main carpark for Muckross House and Gardens, it really a great place to escape to a bygone era.
 And the many walks and hikes of the Muckross Peninsula are just a short stroll away.